-What are Admin sales?
+What are admin sales?

-In the case of sponsor tickets, it is common to create free tickets in the TicketCo system by only enabling the "Admin page" under Sales Channels in a specific ticket type on an event, so that you can distribute them later from the Admin sales feature.
+In the case of sponsor tickets, it is common to create free tickets in the TicketCo system by only enabling the "Admin page" under Sales Channels on a specific ticket type on an event, so that you can distribute them later from the Admin sales feature.

-Where do I find Admin sales?
+Where do I find admin sales?

-How do I create an Admin Sale?
+How do I create an admin sale?